beepy0/console_mazerunner/README.md

 # Console Mazerunner
-## Run through a city maze and reach home in time
+## Solve the maze of the gray blade-runner-esque landscape.
+## Run around abandoned buildings, towers and tunnels and bring the music home.

 - Runs entirely in the command line (terminal)
 - Easy setup (run pip install for the requirements.txt, see instructions below)